 I am over it.
 I’m comfortable in my skin; God knows it's loose enough.
 What I’m not comfortable with is the speed with which I achieved this noble and dignified status.

 I say that because there is a certain dignity to be felt after one has finally collected his first Social Security check.

-I've paid into it for for 50 years, starting at the age of 16, when I was earning 75 cents an hour (also the going rate for babysitters back then) at a commercial laundry.
+I've paid into it for well over 50 years, starting in 1962 when, at age 16, I was earning 75 cents an hour (also the going rate for babysitters back then) at a commercial laundry.
 Hard work, but it helped me grow as a person.

 There’s also a certain dignity to a 17 year old automatically giving you the Senior Discount at the donut shop; although I suppose there are some seniors who would consider that to be presumptuous.

 From my perspective, it's taken me a long time to earn it, so, thank you for not making me beg for it.
 And there’s dignity in being asked for your advice or opinion by someone who is genuinely interested in it.